JeffKnowlesJr/obsidian-link-plugin/README.md

 ## Usage

-### Ribbon Interface (Quick Access)
+### Ribbon Interface (Minimized)

-The plugin provides a convenient ribbon interface with 6 buttons for instant access to key features:
+The plugin provides a clean ribbon interface with 2 essential buttons:

-- **📅 Today's Journal**: Opens or creates today's journal entry
-- **📝 Create Linked Note**: Creates a new linked note from selected text
+- **📝 Create Future Note**: Smart button that creates linked notes from selected text or opens today's journal
-- **📁 Create Monthly Folders**: Creates monthly folders for the current year
-- **⚡ Shortcode Help**: Shows available shortcodes and examples
-- **🔄 Rebuild Directory Structure**: Rebuilds the plugin's directory structure
 - **⚙️ Plugin Settings**: Opens Link Plugin settings

-*See [RIBBON_INTERFACE_GUIDE.md](docs/user-guides/RIBBON_INTERFACE_GUIDE.md) for detailed ribbon documentation.*
+*The ribbon has been simplified to reduce clutter and focus on the most essential functions.*

 ### Basic Usage